Skip to Content

 Schwartz's Deli has become an institution in Montreal, so famous that it always has long queues outside.
 Tip: if you're just 1 or 2 persons, you'll get called in quicker than larger parties, thereby skipping the bulk of the queue.

 We came here and tried the classic smoked meat, which is served with bread and pickles.
-It's really tasty, definitely worth the wait, but you'll be drinking lots of water afterwards.
+It's really tasty and worth the wait, but you'll be drinking lots of water afterward.
 What makes it even more awesome – in 2012, Celine Dion became a part-owner of Schwartz's as she helped keep it alive when it was facing financial difficulties caused by the recession.

 Look for Schwartz's at 3895 St Laurent Boulevard.
-They're open every day from 8am, 'til 12.30pm on weeknights, until 1.30am on Friday nights and until 2.30am on Saturday nights – perfect for the late-night munchies!
+They're open every day from 8 am, until 12.30 pm on weeknights, until 1.30 am on Friday nights, and until 2.30 am on Saturday nights – perfect for the late-night munchies!

 Au Pied de Cochon